carbon-io/carbond/docs/guide/collections.rst

     :end-before: post-saveObject-mongoCounterBasic
     :caption: Example implementation using MongoDB:

+Note, when ``null`` or ``undefined`` is returned, this indicates that the object does not exist and directs the collection to respond with a ``404``.

 updateObject
 ~~~~~~~~~~~~

 The :js:func:`~carbond.collections.Collection.updateObject` operation handler
-takes an ``id`` and an ``update`` object and should apply that update to an
+takes an ``id`` and an ``update`` spec and should apply that update to an object
-object in the collection with a matching ID.
-Similar to
+in the collection with a matching ID.

-:js:func:`~carbond.collections.Collection.update`, the ``updateObject``
+Similar to :js:func:`~carbond.collections.Collection.update`, the
-operation can be configured to support upserts and to return the upserted
+``updateObject`` operation can be configured to support "upserts" and to return
-document with all the same return value caveats.
+the "upserted" document with all the same return value caveats.
+Additionally,
+one should keep in mind that the ``update`` spec is free form and has no
+specific semantics defined by :js:class:`~carbond.collections.Collection` itself
+(see :ref:`update-spec-free-form`).

 .. literalinclude:: ../code-frags/counter-col/lib/CounterCol.js
     :language: javascript